ChibuikeLawrence12345/Supermarket-Sales-Analysis-Q1-2019-/README.md

 ---

 ## Introduction & Problem Statement
-This project explores three months (Jan–Mar 2019) of point-of-sale transaction data.
+This project explores three months (January–March 2019) of point-of-sale transaction data.

 The management team sought to answer crucial questions regarding product performance, customer behavior, and branch-specific improvements.
 The core challenge was transforming the raw data into an interactive dashboard to drive strategic business decisions, despite the limited three-month scope.